awsdocs/amazon-chime-sdk-developer-guide/doc_source/use-cases.md

 }
 ```

-Assuming the `JoinToken` is valid, the SIP media application joins the Amazon Chime meeting and invokes a Lambda function with the `ACTION_SUCCESSFUL` event, where `CallDetails` contains the data from the SIP media application and the Chime Media Service \(`LEG-B`\)
+Assuming the `JoinToken` is valid, the SIP media application joins the Amazon Chime SDK meeting and invokes a AWS Lambda function with the `ACTION_SUCCESSFUL` event, where `CallDetails` contains the data from the SIP media application and the Chime Media service \(`LEG-B`\)

 ```
 {